SafonovO/EEG-Emotion-Classification/README.md

 ├── src                          ## App source code (Python)
-    ├── images                   ## Images for UX enhancement (work in progress) ├── important                ## Non-code files critical for the app's function ├── LISCENSE                     ## Liscensing
+    ├── images                   ## Images for UX enhancement (work in progress) ├── important                ## Non-code files critical for the app's function ├── App.py                   ## Runs the app
+    ├── de_psd_calculation.py    ## Extracts DE and PSD features from raw EEG data ├── feature_extraction.py    ## Extracts DE and PSD features with specific parameters ├── file_read.py             ## A collection of functions to read .mat and .npz files ├── graphing.py              ## Creates graphs of the EEG data ├── model.pkl                ## Trained model for prediction ├── predict.py               ## Predicts an emotion from raw EEG input data ├── test_model.py            ## Loads and tests a model ├── train_model.py           ## Loads DE features and trains a model ├── ui.py                    ## Displays the UI of the app ├── visualization.py         ## Creates the image that visualizes the sensors on the brain ├── LISCENSE                     ## Liscensing
 ├── README.md                    ## You are here
 ├── report.tex                   ## Project report
+├── requirements.txt             ## Requirements for running the app
 ```

 <a name="installation"></a>